maxant/kafka-data-consistency/mf/README.md

   - either `event` or `command` describing what kind of record it is.
 Events may also contain the `originalCommand` attribute which led to their publication.
 - Topics
+  - billing-commands
+  - billing-events
+  - billing-internal-state (used to track the state of a selection and of contracts within it)
   - contracts-event-bus (generic for all closely-coupled components)
   - contracts-internal-es (for async load into ES)
   - cases-commands